Why Butt Winks Could Be Ruining Your Squats

 As cheeky as the term sounds, “butt wink” has become a common topic in conversations about squats.
-Knowing how to prevent it can save you a lot of back pain, serious injury and help you get the most out of every squat.
+Knowing how to prevent it can save you a lot of back pain, help you avoid serious injury and speed up your progress by making sure you’re getting the most out of every squat.

 When doing any exercise, it’s important to get your form right to make sure you are engaging the correct muscles and reduce your risk of injury.

-When practising a squat with any additional weight, such as a barbell, dumbbells, or a weighted goblet squat, butt wink is a common form error, referring to your lower back rounding and your pelvis “winking” or tucking under near the bottom of your squat.
+When squatting with additional weight, such as a barbell, dumbbells, or a weighted goblet squat, butt wink is a common form error, referring to your lower back rounding and your pelvis tucking under or “winking” at the bottom of your squat.
 This means your pelvis goes into a posterior pelvic tilt.

-When a squat is performed correctly, your spine should remain neutral, or in a slightly curved position like Sweat Trainer Anissia in the picture below, as opposed to hunching over.
+When a squat is performed correctly, your spine should remain neutral, or in a slightly curved position like trainer Anissia in the picture below, as opposed to hunching over.

-Knowing how to prevent butt wink is important if you want to protect your back and spine as you add weight, and to maximise your muscle power throughout the movement.
-If you want to get the most out of your squats and make progress, getting your form right is essential.
+Knowing how to prevent butt wink is essential if you want to protect your back and spine as you add weight, and to maximise your muscle power throughout the movement to fast-track you towards the results you want.

 Why is butt wink a bad thing?